scality/metalk8s/README.md

 -   [weave](docs/weave.md): Weave is a lightweight container overlay network that doesn't require an external K/V database cluster.
     (Please refer to `weave` [troubleshooting documentation](http://docs.weave.works/weave/latest_release/troubleshooting.html)).

+-   [kube-router](docs/kube-router.md): Kube-router is a L3 CNI for Kubernetes networking aiming to provide operational simplicity and high performance: it uses IPVS to provide Kube Services Proxy (if setup to replace kube-proxy), iptables for network policies, and BGP for ods L3 networking (with optionally BGP peering with out-of-cluster BGP peers).
+    It can also optionally advertise routes to Kubernetes cluster Pods CIDRs, ClusterIPs, ExternalIPs and LoadBalancerIPs.

+-   [multus](docs/multus.md): Multus is a meta CNI plugin that provides multiple network interface support to pods.
+For each interface Multus delegates CNI calls to secondary CNI plugins such as Calico, macvlan, etc.

 The choice is defined with the variable `kube_network_plugin`.
 There is also an option to leverage built-in cloud provider networking instead.